Forum considers ‘gateway’ drugs, Narcan, national security

 Montgomery criticized the county for downplaying federal initiatives that offer funding to combat high-intensity drug-traffic areas.
 (The Putnam County Democratic Committee has likewise accused Odell, a Republican, of having “minimized federal assistance received from Democratic lawmakers for combating the heroin crisis.”)
 Montgomery called for more drug-treatment facilities with beds for overnight stays for adolescents, an approach adopted by Dutchess County.

 “We’re here because our kids are in the ground and we want to know what you’re going to do next,” she told the county officials.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.